MyDryDay/UoB_BC_Team_Generator/README.md

   [Questions](#Questions)       | Contact Information For Those That Have Questions

   ## Installation
   1. Download or clone this repository.
   2. Open your CLI of choice.
   3. Navigate to the downloaded / cloned repository's location.
-4. Type "node index.js" into the CLI.
-5. Follow the on-screen prompts.
-6. All done, the generated HTML file should be located in the "dist" folder within the downloaded / cloned repository.
+  4. Now type "npm i inquirer" to install the Inquirer module.

   ### Usage
   1. Navigate to the downloaded / cloned repository with a CLI of your choice.
   2. Type "node index.js" into the CLI.
   3. Follow the on-screen prompts.
   4. All done!
 Your generated HTML page should be in the "dist" folder in the downloaded / cloned repository.

   ### License ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)(https://opensource.org/licenses/MIT)